nib-components/react-product-carousel/README.md

     );

 Can add a custom className.
+Default value for prompt is 'Swipe to view our products'

 ## Change log

 ### 0.3.0

-- Feature: You can now add a custom title with a new 'title' attribute added to the Product Carousel tag
+- Feature: You can now add a custom prompt with a new 'prompt' attribute added to the Product Carousel tag
+- new prop: 'prompt'

 ### 0.2.4